Reed O'Connor

-Reed Charles O'Connor (born June 1, 1965) is a chief United States district judge of the United States District Court for the Northern District of Texas.
+Reed Charles O'Connor (born 1965) is a chief United States district judge of the United States District Court for the Northern District of Texas.
 He was nominated by President George W. Bush in 2007.

 Critics claim that O'Connor has become a "go-to" favorite for conservative lawyers, as he reliably rules against Democratic policies and for Republican policies.
 Attorneys General in Texas appear to strategically file cases in O'Connor's jurisdiction so that he will hear them.

-O'Connor has widely been described as conservative, and many of his rulings have been reversed on appeal.

 Early life and career

 Born in Houston to George John O'Connor and Eileen Star Boyle, O'Connor received a Bachelor of Science degree from the University of Houston in 1986 and a Juris Doctor from South Texas College of Law in 1989.
 He was in private practice in Texas from 1989 to 1994 and an assistant district attorney with the Tarrant County District Attorney's Office in Fort Worth, Texas from 1994 to 1998.
 O'Connor then served as Assistant United States Attorney of the Northern District of Texas from 1998 to 2007.
 From 2003 to 2007, he worked on the staff of the United States Senate Committee on the Judiciary. and served as chief counsel to U.S. Senator John Cornyn from 2005 to 2007.